Welcome to Avalon Grove

 Based on the faeries' teachings on Celtic spirituality, we formed a Celtic Christian home church called Avalon Grove, which meets eight times a year to honor the Celtic holidays.
 We also authored two books on the fair folk, Gnomes in the Garden and The Celtic Owl.

-So there you have it - a brief synopsis of how we came to know and love faeries in this modern, technology-filled world.
-We have found it to be a long and interesting journey, but it's not over yet.
+So there you have it - a brief synopsis of how we came to know and love faeries in this modern world.
+It has been a long and interesting journey, and it's not over yet.
 We invite you to continue reading to find out more about faeries and how you might even meet some yourself.
 And then step outside, away from the computer, to greet Mother Earth and her faerie children.

 Read more . . .